Higher consciousness

 Higher consciousness (also called expanded consciousness) is a term that has been used in various ways to label particular states of consciousness or personal development.
 It may be used to describe a state of liberation from the limitations of self-concept or ego, as well as a state of mystical experience in which the perceived separation between the isolated self and the world or God is transcended.
 It may also refer to a state of increased alertness or awakening to a new perspective.
-While the concept has ancient roots, practices, and techniques, it has been significantly developed as a central notion in contemporary popular spirituality, including the New Age movement.
+While the concept has ancient roots, practices, and techniques, it has been significantly developed as a central notion in contemporary popular spirituality, including the hippie and New Age movements.

 Philosophy

 Fichte

 Johann Gottlieb Fichte (1762–1814) was one of the founding figures of German idealism, which developed from the theoretical and ethical writings of Immanuel Kant.
 His philosophy forms a bridge between the ideas of Kant and those of the German idealist Georg Wilhelm Friedrich Hegel.

 Fichte distinguished the finite or empirical ego from the pure or infinite ego.
 The activity of this "pure ego" can be discovered by a "higher intuition".
 (Note: See also Daniel Breazeale (2013), Thinking Through the Wissenschaftslehre: Themes from Fichte's Early Philosophy, and Stanford Encyclopedia of Philosophy, "Johann Gottlieb Fichte".)

 According to Michael Whiteman, Fichte's philosophical system "is a remarkable western formulation of eastern mystical teachings (of which he seems to have had no direct knowledge)."